How Accounting Systems Can Help NGOs

-Here are some ways that accounting systems can help NGOs:
+Here are some ways that accounting software help NGOs:

 Tracking efficiency